 Brian operates best when the stakes are high and the playing field calls for leveling.
 Whether it was when the UN needed to collect on a $1 Billion debt in U.S dues, when the U.S. government was advancing new rules governing the cruise liners at the behest of industry critics, or when human rights defenders sought more attention around Iran’s human rights record as UN member states otherwise focused on nuclear negotiations, Brian develops tailored solutions that help his clients win.

-Working with PhRMA, Brian changed the conversation about medicine importation on the social web by sparking discussions among parents of young children and chronic disease patents about how the health risks of introducing non-U.S. regulated drugs into the protected U.S. medicine supply chain far outweigh the costs.
-This challenge required turning white papers and reports into compelling, easy-to-share graphics, sound bites and images that kept key online audiences engaged.
+Earlier, working with PhRMA, Brian changed the conversation about medicine importation on the social web by sparking discussions among parents of young children and chronic disease patents about how the health risks of introducing non-U.S. regulated drugs into the protected U.S. medicine supply chain far outweigh the costs.
+This challenge required turning white papers and academic reports into compelling, easy-to-share graphics, sound bites and images that engaged key audiences online and helped them become grassroots activists around this issue.

 Brian lives in Alexandria, Virginia with his wife and two children.